 What is the main cost of purchasing property in Spain?

-The main cost associated with purchasing property in Spain is tax, as is very often the case with any property purchase anywhere in the world.
+The main cost of purchasing property in Spain is tax, as is very often the case with any property purchase anywhere in the world.
 If you purchase a new property in Spain then the greater part of the tax payable will be VAT, whereas if you buy a resale property in Spain you will pay a purchase tax or stamp duty.

 The amount of VAT or stamp duty you will pay will depend upon where in Spain you purchase property.
 So, if you buy a resale flat in Barcelona you will pay 10% purchase tax (called ITP) to the Catalan autonomous government, whereas if you buy a new build in Tenerife you will pay 7% VAT (called IGIC) and 1% stamp duty (called AJD).
 Buying off plan on the Costa Brava attracts VAT (IVA) of 10% and stamp duty (AJD) of 1.5%, whereas buying resale at La Manga Club will cost you 8% purchase tax (ITP).